archives-of-soumic/debloat-linux-desktop/README.md

 2. While running the script, please read the line saying
 ```
 The following packages will be REMOVED:
-  lightning thunderbird ... ...
+  cinnamon-desktop-environment task-cinnamon-desktop lightning thunderbird ... ...
 ```
-If you see something suspecious, such as `cinnamon-desktop-environment`, or equivalent Gnome, KDE, XFCE packages, donot run it as your desktop environment may crash.
+If you see something suspecious, such as `cinnamon-desktop-environment`, or equivalent Gnome, KDE, XFCE packages, donot run it as your desktop environment will crash due to removal of these important packages.

 # usage
 Download the repository.
 There is a file named `debloat.sh`, simply run it.
 ```